-(6) The claim that a food has certain nutritional or health attributes shall be scientifically substantiated by validated methods of characterising or quantifying the ingredient or substance that is the basis for the claim.
-(7) Where the meaning of a trade mark, brand name or fancy name containing adjectives such as "natural", "fresh", "pure", "original", "traditional", "authentic", "genuine", "real", etc., appearing in the labelling, presentation or advertising of a food is such that it is likely to mislead consumer as to the nature of the food, in such cases a disclaimer in not less than 3mm size shall be given at appropriate place on the label stating that -

-"This is only a brand name or trade mark and does not represent its true nature".
+- (1) Claims must be truthful, unambiguous, meaningful, not misleading and help consumers to comprehend the information provided. - (2) Claims shall not encourage or condone excess consumption of a particular food. - (3) Claims shall not state, suggest or imply that a balanced and varied diet cannot provide appropriate quantities of nutrients as required by the body. - (4) Where the claim benefit is related to or dependent on the method of preparation of the food the same shall be provided on the label. - [(5) Reduction of disease risk claims shall specify the number of servings of the food per day for the claimed benefit.] - (6) The claim that a food has certain nutritional or health attributes shall be scientifically substantiated by validated methods of characterising or quantifying the ingredient or substance that is the basis for the claim. - [(7) Where the meaning of a trade mark, brand name or fancy name containing adjectives such as "natural", "fresh", "pure", "original", "traditional", "authentic", "genuine", "real", appearing in the labelling, presentation or advertising of a food is such that it is likely to mislead the consumer as to the nature of the food, in such cases a disclaimer shall be mentioned prominently on the front of pack of the label stating that "\This is only a brand name or trademark, or fancy name and does not represent its true nature; (relevant one may be chosen as applicable)":

-(7) Where the meaning of a trade mark, brand name or fancy name containing adjectives such as "natural", "fresh", "pure", "original", "traditional", "authentic", "genuine", "real", appearing in the labelling, presentation or advertising of a food is such that it is likely to mislead consumer as to the nature of the food, in such cases a disclaimer in not less than 1.5mm size in case of pack size under 100sq. cm and not less than 3mm size in case of pack size above 100 sq. cm shall be mentioned below such names on the label stating that -

-"This is only a brand name or trade mark and does not represent its true nature".
-[Operationalized w.e.f.
-26th October, 2021 vide Direction: F. No.1-94/FSSAI/SP(Claims and Advertisement)/2017, FBOs to comply with the provisions by 1st July, 2022]
+Provided that the font size of the above disclaimer shall not be less than 1.5 mm for principal display panel upto 100 cm, not less than 2 mm for principal display panel between 100-200 cm and not less 3 mm in case of principal display panel above 200 cm.]

-(8) All disclaimers related to a claim shall be conspicuous and legible.

-(9) Notwithstanding the mandatory declaration of Food Safety and Standards Authority of India logo and license number as per Food Safety and Standards (Packaging and Labelling) Regulations, 2011, no claim or promotion of sale, supply, use and consumption of articles of foods shall be made using Food Safety and Standards Authority of India logo and license number.

-(10) Advertisements shall also not undermine the importance of healthy lifestyles.

-(11) Advertisements for food or beverages shall not be promoted or portrayed as a meal replacement unless otherwise specifically permitted as a meal replacement under any other Regulations made under Food Safety and Standards Act, 2006 (34 of 2006)

-(12) Claims in advertisements shall be consistent with information on the label of the food or beverage.

-(13) No advertisement shall be made for food products which is deceptive to the consumers.

-(14) Every declaration which is required to be made on advertisements under these regulations shall be conspicuous and legible.
+- (8) All disclaimers related to a claim shall be conspicuous and legible. - (9) Notwithstanding the mandatory declaration of Food Safety and Standards Authority of India logo and license number as per Food Safety and Standards (Packaging and Labelling) Regulations, 2011, no claim or promotion of sale, supply, use and consumption of articles of foods shall be made using Food Safety and Standards Authority of India logo and license number. - (10) Advertisements shall also not undermine the importance of healthy lifestyles. - (11) Advertisements for food or beverages shall not be promoted or portrayed as a meal replacement unless otherwise specifically permitted as a meal replacement under any other Regulations made under Food Safety and Standards Act, 2006 (34 of 2006) - (12) Claims in advertisements shall be consistent with information on the label of the food or beverage. - (13) No advertisement shall be made for food products which is deceptive to the consumers. - (14) Every declaration which is required to be made on advertisements under these regulations shall be conspicuous and legible.